England and Northern Ireland Stamp Duty Rates for buy-to-let properties

 How can you pay stamp duty for a buy to let mortgage?

 If you have a solicitor, you may be able to outsource this task to them who will be able to calculate the stamp duty and pay it on time and accurately.
 If not, you can do it yourself by visiting the .gov here.

 Why is stamp duty higher for buy-to-let properties?

 According to the chancellor at the time, there was an additional stamp duty added to the property in 2015 because ‘people who cannot afford to purchase a first home should not be squeezed out of the market by people buying a home to let’.

-It was also planned that the money raised from additional stamp duty and land tax should be put back into the building of new affordable homes.
+It was also planned that the money raised from additional stamp duty should be put back into the building of new affordable homes.
 This in fact happened because of the addition of the starter home fund in 2015.
 This scheme took £26 million of taxed money and put it into the development of brownfield land.

 This brownfield land was neglected land that hadn’t been built on owned by the local authority.
 This land would then be released in order for new homes to be built on the land.